Stuyk/altv-athena/documentation/scripting/adding-error-screens.md

+---
+description: Learn how to add a spinner display.
+---

 # Adding a Error Screen

 Error Screen(s) take up the entire screen and generally prevent the user from seeing anything.